A Comparative Review of Dimension Reduction Methods in Approximate Bayesian Computation: Classification of ABC Dimension Reduction Methods

-Standard ABC methods suffer from the curse of dimensionality in that the rate of convergence of posterior expectations with respect to $p_{ABC}(\theta|s_{obs})$ (such as the Nadaraya-Watson estimator of the posterior mean) decreases dramatically as the dimension of the summary statistics, $p$, increases \cite{Blum10}.
-ABC regression adjustment \shortcite{BeaumontEtAl02} aims to avoid this by explicitly modelling the discrepancy between $s$ and $s_{obs}$.
-When describing regression adjustment methods, for notational simplicity and clarity of exposition, we assume that the parameter of interest, $\theta$, is univariate (i.e. $q=1$).
+Standard ABC methods suffer from the curse of dimensionality in that the rate of convergence of posterior expectations with respect to $p_{\mathrm{ABC}}(\theta|s_{\mathrm{obs}})$ (such as the Nadaraya--Watson estimator of the posterior mean) decreases dramatically as the dimension of the summary statistics, $p$, increases (\cite{Blum10}).
+ABC regression adjustment (\cite{BeaumontEtAl02}) aims to avoid this by explicitly modeling the discrepancy between $s$ and $s_{\mathrm{obs}}$.
+When describing regression adjustment methods, for notational simplicity and clarity of exposition, we assume that the parameter of interest,~$\theta$, is univariate (i.e., $q=1$).
 Regression adjustment methods may be readily applied to multivariate $\theta$, by using a different regression equation for each parameter, $\theta_1,\ldots,\theta_q$, separately.

-The simplest model for this is a homoscedastic regression in the region of $s_{obs}$, so that
+The simplest model for this is a homoscedastic regression in the region of $s_{\mathrm{obs}}$, so that